Surgical options for treating cancer include:

-- Staging surgery: used to determine if cancer has spread and, if it has, what body parts are affected.
+Staging surgery: This procedure can determine if your cancer has spread and, if so, which body parts are affected.

-- Preventive surgery: a proactive approach to dealing with cancer.
-Surgeons will remove suspicious or precancerous tissue before it can become malignant.
+Preventive surgery: In this proactive surgery, your doctor will remove suspicious or precancerous tissue before it can become malignant.
+It can also be used for patients at high risk for developing cancer.